kjellmlarsson/eem-iks/README.md

 **TLS**

 For Event Gateway, provide a CA certificate for the Event Manager, and a certificate securing TLS to Kafka clients.
-Example
+Examples (update with your ingress subdomain) here: [./components/gateway/tls](./components/gateway/tls)